yanghuaxuan/KuriusChatApp/README.md

 I hate CSS

 **To-Do**
-- Make text wrap around chatbox
+- Support sending text to a contact
-- Make chatbubbles prettier
+- Idk make code cleaner somehow

 ### A simple webserver is required to run this site
 1. Install node.js